 - Once you have a positive decision, you are allowed to work and earn money. - If you can't work or can't find a job quickly, you should apply for welfare benefits (usually Universal Credit).
-You can apply online, or in person at your local Job Centre Plus. - Do this straight away as it can take some time before you receive your payments. - If you don't have a BRP, you can use your Asylum Grant letter and ARC card to apply for welfare benefits. - You will also need to open a Bank Account.
+You can apply online, or in person at your local Job Centre Plus. - Do this straight away as it can take some time before you receive your payments. - You will also need to open a Bank Account.